Vervain: benefits, dosage, contraindications

 ✪✪✪✪

-Verbena is traditionally used to relieve cough, primarily due to its expectorant and antitussive properties.
-By facilitating the expulsion of mucus, it helps to clear the airways, providing relief in cases of persistent cough.
+Vervain is traditionally used to relieve cough, notably due to its expectorant and antitussive properties.
+By facilitating the expulsion of mucus, it helps clear the airways, thereby providing relief in cases of persistent cough.

 Posologie